syphon1c/mcp-security-scanner/docs/web-admin-interface.md

 Check browser developer console for detailed error messages.
 Most API errors are logged on both client and server side.

 ### Memory Usage
 Alert history is limited to 1000 entries to prevent memory issues.
-Consider implementing persistent storage for production use.
+Consider implementing persistent storage for production use, this is for personal use currently.

 ## Development